 \paragraph{Evaluation setup} We conducted our experiments on Ubuntu 20.04.2 LTS OS on a dual AMD EPYC 7742 64-Core Processor server with 1TB RAM and 128 cores.
 We compared \tool to MIPVerify~\cite{MIPVERIFY} on which we build our MILP encoding.
-Given an input set, MIPVerify verifies their $\epsilon$-balls one by one.
-Its analysis time is the total analysis time over all inputs.
+Given a set of inputs, MIPVerify verifies their $\epsilon$-balls one by one.
+Its analysis time is the total analysis time over all $\epsilon$-balls.
 Gurobi is used by \tool and MIPVerify and it is parallelized over 8 threads and has the same flags' values.
 We evaluated \tool on the MNIST dataset~\cite{MNIST}, consisting of 28$\times$28 grayscale images of handwritten digits, and the CIFAR-10 dataset~\cite{CIFAR}, consisting of 32$\times$32 RGB images representing ten classes of common animals and vehicles.
-For MNIST, we adopted four network architectures from~\citet{CONV_ARCHITECTURES}: ConvSmall, ConvMed and fully connected (FC) 5$\times$100 and 6$\times$100 containing 3,604, 5,704, 500 and 600 ReLU neurons, respectively.
+For MNIST, we adopted four network architectures from~\citet{CONV_ARCHITECTURES}: the convolutional networks ConvSmall and ConvMed, and the fully connected (FC) networks 5$\times$100 and 6$\times$100.
+They contain 3,604, 5,704, 500, and 600 ReLU neurons, respectively.
 ConvSmall has two convolutional layers with ReLU, a fully connected layer of 100 ReLU neurons, and a fully connected layer with ten neurons for assigning the scores to each class.
 ConvMed is similar to ConvSmall but has slightly different padding and its first fully connected has 1000 ReLU neurons.
 The 5$\times$100 has five hidden layers and the 6$\times$100 network has six hidden layers, each with 100 ReLU neurons.
 We trained our MNIST models using the PGD adversarial defense~\cite{PGD} with a perturbation limit of $\epsilon = 0.2$, for the convolutional networks, and a limit of $\epsilon = 0.1$, for the fully connected networks.
-We incorporated techniques to improve generalization and stability, including $L_1$ regularization, adaptive learning rate scheduling and Xavier uniform weight initialization.
-Training was performed utilizing Adam~\cite{ADAM}, for 6 epochs with a batch size of 128.
+For CIFAR-10, we trained a ConvMed network with 7,144 ReLU neurons using PGD with $\epsilon=0.001$.
+We incorporated techniques to improve generalization and stability, including $L_1$ regularization, adaptive learning rate scheduling, and Xavier uniform weight initialization.
+Training was performed using Adam~\cite{ADAM}, for 6 epochs with a batch size of 128.
 Additionally, we executed standard scaling to transform pixel values for improved performance and added a corresponding normalization layer when loading the models.
-For CIFAR-10, we trained a ConvMed network containing 7,144 ReLU neurons, with PGD $\epsilon=0.001$.
 The natural accuracy of the networks is 96\% for MNIST ConvMed, 93\% for ConvSmall and 5$\times$100, 91\% for 6$\times$100 and 48\% for CIFAR-10 ConvMed (similar to the accuracies of the networks evaluated by~\citet{SHARED_CERTIF_ARXIV}).
 For the convolutional networks, the split layer $\ell$ is the last convolutional layer.
 For the fully connected networks, $\ell$ is chosen by \texttt{learnSplitLayer}.
 The maximum batch size is $\texttt{MAX\_BATCH\_SIZE} = 4$ for the ConvMed networks and $\texttt{MAX\_BATCH\_SIZE} = 8$ for the rest.
-The bucket size for unifying batch sizes is $\texttt{BUCKET\_SIZE} = 2$ and our MAB's $\rho \texttt{\_PARAM}$ is $100$.
+The bucket size for unifying batch sizes is $\texttt{BUCKET\_SIZE} = 2$ and our MAB's $\rho$ is $100$.